The sound of garbage

-Everything started when I was working in a very difficult area with children with a lot of problems – says Andrea Latas, founder of Latin Latas -.
+Everything started when I was working in favelas with children with a lot of problems – says Andrea Latas, founder of Latin Latas -.
 I was teaching them music in a project about human rights and we didn’t have money for instruments.
 Instead, I found a lot of rubbish.
 I was always connected to nature, to Earth, to life.
-I worried about environment and I matched this with my love to music: we started to make music caring about the environment at the same time.
+I worried about the environment and I matched this with my love of music: we started to make music caring about the environment at the same time.
 It was Christmas time.
 So we collected and “recycled” all Christmas songs, using the same words to sing something different.
 We went to various places in Bogota with our performance, it was very good.
 That was how the idea started.
 Then, with some more experienced friends, we started to create more things, guitars, but also some traditional Colombian instruments.

 From the very beginning their project had two main focuses: education and environment.

 We teach people, children and adults, to do instruments from their own rubbish, that’s the educational part.
 From the environmental point of view, people learn more about consumption and how to reuse things.
 In this country, with drug sellers, we have a culture of easy money.
 We are showing young people that money is not the only way.
 You don’t need money to create a rock band.

 And they did it.
 Inspired by others and learning from the Internet.

 There is a global cultural movement of groups playing on rubbish.
 There are many bands, but they don’t have other values behind.
 We started to experiment ourselves, searching things on the Internet and learning from our own mistakes.
 It is already eight years of cutting, putting things together… We reached the point of having very good sounds.
 Technicians at concerts at the beginning laugh at us, but then they come to apologize – they couldn’t believe a cardboard or a box after chocolates can sound this way.